 The awards are presented each year at the annual IIRRT conference in October, following a nomination process which is open from January to March.
 Nominations can be made by members of the public, Radiographers / Radiation Therapists or other clinical staff.

-2017 AWARDS: NOMINATIONS FOR DEPARTMENT AND INDIVIDUAL RADIOGRAPHER / RADIATION THERAPIST OF THE YEAR NOW OPEN
+2017 AWARDS: VOTING FOR RADIOGRAPHY / RADIATIOTHERAPY DEPARTMENT OF THE YEAR NOW OPEN

 Nominations for the awards can be made by members of the public as well as by healthcare professionals online via surveymonkey.

-Nominate your Radiography/Radiation Therapy Department of the Year by clicking here.
+Vote for your Radiography/Radiation Therapy Department of the Year by

-Department Award: Each nomination will be reviewed and three departments will be shortlisted in each category.
-An online voting system will be opened from 1st until 14th September whereby the public will be allowed to vote for their favourite department.
+Department Award: An online voting system will be opened from 5th until 18th September whereby the public will be allowed to vote for their favourite department.
 A site visit will also be carried out prior to this period to assess each nominated Department.
 The winner will be decided by combining the results of the public vote (30%) and site visit (70%).